scylladb/scylladb/docs/using-scylla/integrations/index.rst

   Any application which uses a CQL driver will work with Scylla.

   The list below contains links to integration projects using Scylla with third-party projects.
-  If you have tested your application with Scylla and want to publish the results, contact us using the `mailing list <https://groups.google.com/d/forum/scylladb-users>`_.
+  If you have tested your application with Scylla and want to publish the results, contact us using the `community forum <https://forum.scylladb.com>`_.

   * :doc:`Integrate Scylla with Spark <integration-spark>`